My Smart Home – Chapter 2: Home Assistant

-In contrast to IFTTT it’s possible with hass.io to combine things almost indefinite.
-It’s possible to define so called Conditions.
+In contrast to IFTTT it’s possible with hass.io to combine things almost indefinitely.
+It’s possible to define so-called Conditions.

-If you try Home Assistant and you starting to create and modify your *.yaml files, really use a text editor which show you invisible characters!
+If you try Home Assistant and you start to create and modify your *.yaml files, really use a text editor which shows you invisible characters!
 Python is very fussy for syntax errors even when only an invisible character.

 Make backup from your files before you modify it, this can help to avoid some frustration.

 If you intend to add a MyStrom Smart Button, I found out that this doesn’t work currently if your Home Assistant Web GUI is protected with a password.